-- 4.27 Where more than one Member in Public Practice is appointed to an insolvent Entity, all Appointees shall sign the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) prior to its issue.
-Where this is not possible and a DIRRI is issued before all Appointees sign it, the Members shall: - (a) Provide an explanation in the DIRRI as to why all Appointees were not able to sign it; and - (b) Sign a replacement DIRRI as soon as possible and ensure that it is provided to creditors. - 4.28 Where a Member in Public Practice becomes aware that the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) is out of date or inaccurate, the Member shall update the DIRRI and provide it to the creditors and the Committee with the next communication and table it at the next meeting of the creditors or the Committee. - 4.29 A Member in Public Practice should be aware that disclosure of matters in a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI), and the tabling of such DIRRI at a meeting of creditors, will not prevent a finding by a court, regulator or a professional body that a Member has breached the requirements of this Standard or the relevant law.
+- 4.26 Where more than one Member in Public Practice is appointed to an insolvent Entity, all Appointees shall sign the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) prior to its issue.
+Where this is not possible and a DIRRI is issued before all Appointees sign it, the Members shall: - (a) provide an explanation in the DIRRI as to why all Appointees were not able to sign it; and - (b) sign a replacement DIRRI as soon as possible and provide it to creditors in the next communication. - 4.27 Where a Member in Public Practice becomes aware that the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) is out of date or inaccurate, the Member shall update the DIRRI and provide it to the creditors and the Committee with the next communication and table it at the next meeting of the creditors or the Committee. - 4.28 A Member in Public Practice should be aware that disclosure of matters in a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI), and the tabling of such DIRRI at a meeting of creditors, will not prevent a finding by a court, regulator or a professional body that a Member has breached the requirements of this Standard or the relevant law.

-A template of a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) is set out in Appendix 1.
+A template of a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) is set out in Appendix 2.